MiguelSombrero/minesweeper-backend/README.md

 Said propably no one ever.
 Even so, I like minesweeper.
 And Windows 10 minesweeper is bloated with adds and unnecessary eye candy.
 So here is a simple version of the game, without fancy animations.

-This repo is for the backend of the app.
-Frontend code can be found in [Minesweeper frontend](https://github.com/MiguelSombrero/minesweeper)

 ## Minesweeper live

 This app is running live on Heroku: